jaredbartos/code-quiz/README.md

 ## Description

 This webpage provides a quiz based on the JavaScript computing language.
 It will test the user on a series of topics, then provide a screen to enter the user's name.
-The user's name and score will then be stored in Local Storage to show maintain a high score leaderboard.
+The user's name and score will then be stored in Local Storage to maintain a high score leaderboard.

 ## Usage